 Below are a few resources I recommend if you are interested in learning more about how to support people at end-of-life.
 You can see more in my letter to those interested in becoming a death doula.

-See below for a download of an "open letter" I wrote to share with people who have reached out requesting to talk about being a death doula.
-This may answer some questions you have!
+See below for a download of "Death Doula FAQs" an open letter I wrote to share with people who have reached out requesting to talk about becoming a death doula.
+This should answer most of the questions you have for me.
+If you have other questions, please let me know.